Sample the wine routes of Heraklion

 The Archaeological Museum of Heraklion

-Visiting the city’s world famous Archaeological Museum takes you on a journey through 5,500 years of history – all the way from Neolithic to Roman times.
+Visiting the city’s world famous Archaeological Museum takes you on a journey through 5,500 years of history.
 Recently renovated, it has gathered exhibits from all over Crete, most notably from Knossos and other Minoan palaces.
 Amongst the treasures are the Bull Leaper’s fresco and Figurines of the Snake Goddess, found at Knossos, and the Phaistos Disc.

 GET PLANNING